 fluids to 7.0 or better, and you can

 eliminate gout attacks.
-Do a foot soak in water with 1 cup Epsom salts and 6
+If you have a gout attack, try a foot soak in cold water with 1 cup Epsom salts and 6-8

 drops of therapeutic grade Ginger essential oil if you or someone you know

-has a gout attack, and add ice cubes every 20 minutes until bearable.
-To read
+has a gout attack, and add ice cubes every 20 minutes until pain subsides).

 is a measure of acidity and alkalinity.
 The pH scale goes from 0 to 14.